uptownhr/uptownhr/apps/website/src/pages/blog/building-lattice-knowledge-graph-cli.md

 This means:
 - **Natural language interface**: Just talk to Claude about what you want to research
 - **Contextual suggestions**: Claude can suggest related documents and entities
-- **Seamless workflow**: Research, extract, sync - all without leaving your conversation
+- **Seamless workflow**: Research and sync - all without leaving your conversation

 ## Technical Architecture